combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 - `session_history`: You can access the session history.
 You can review the history of the conversation.

-- `jump_to_id`: This is where you order the runner to jump to another template.
-Usually, this is manipulated via hooks.
 ## `agent.tool` (Function Calling)

 `agent.tool` is a set of tools that can be used by LLMs, especially OpenAI's function calling feature.